kaazing/tutorials/todo/angularjs/README.md

 	```

-	As you can see from the code above function received and object that contains _command_ and _item_ (that contains id), locate the matching item and executes the command that could be \
+	As you can see from the code above function received and object that contains _command_ and _item_ (that contains id), locate the matching item and executes the command that could be:
 	- 'busy' : somebody is working on the item (their mouse is over it).
 	- 'available' : item is no longer worked on
 	- 'complete' : item is checked
 	- 'incomplete' : item is unchecked

 4. Now we need to establish connection with the Gateway.
-First we will detect which protocol to use (by using the first URL parameter and then establish appropriate connection):
+First we will detect which protocol to use (by using the first URL parameter) and then establish appropriate connection:

 	```javascript
 	...